-No access was available to roof void areas.
+No access was available to roof void areas due to the lack of any inspection hatch.

-Some areas of the external building fabric including some roof pitches were not fully or closely inspectable from the surrounding ground level.
+Some areas of the external building fabric including the roof pitches, chimneys and rear elevation were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.